 Finally, another piece of news contributing to the fall of equities at the start of the year may have been Denmark's decision to resurrect the national borders it shares with Sweden and Germany.
 Europe is seemingly buckling under the sheer volume of refugees fleeing to the continent, and without a European-wide migration policy the European Union has had difficulty managing its external borders.
 Unless this changes, we think internal borders will likely return, undermining the central tenet of European integration-the freedom of movement of labor, capital, and goods.

 In our view, the market-moving headlines represent themes that will persist, plaguing investors throughout the course of the year.
 With generally thin market liquidity and the repeated inflammation of each of these issues, we can expect market volatility to stay.
 So what should investors do?
-Avoid acting on the impulse to make rash decisions fueled by emotion by consulting a professional financial advisor.
+Avoid acting on the impulse to make rash decisions fueled by emotion by consulting a professional financial professional.
 Stay diversified with representation from all the major global equity and fixed-income asset classes, and stay focused on the long view.
 Market volatility is unnerving, but sticking to an investment plan that supports your ultimate goal is especially important at points in the cycle like these.
 For those investors looking for ways to pare back exposure to sudden market movements, consider risk-managed absolute return strategies that target positive returns throughout the course of a cycle with significantly less volatility than traditional equities along the way.

 The first week of the year was a bad one, and, unfortunately, this is the character of the current market—it will continue to deliver periodic kicks to investors.
 The negative headlines that got things going in the wrong direction aren't going away anytime soon.
 Longer term, a sound financial plan and a diversified portfolio gives investors the opportunity to prevail.